 Unsaturated fats are an important part of the diet.
 These fats help reduce the risk of heart diseases and lower cholesterol levels.

 Good to know: A single sheet of nori contains more omega-3 fatty acids than a cup of chopped avocado.

 Nori contains good amounts of many B-complex vitamins such as vitamin B-6 (pyridoxine) – 12% of RDA, B-2 (riboflavin) – 34% of RDA, B-9 (folate) – 39% of RDA, thiamin and niacin.

-When it comes to vegan and vegetarians their biggest problem is consuming foods high in vitamin B12.
+When it comes to vegans and vegetarians their biggest problem is consuming foods high in vitamin B12.
 The main source of this vitamin is animal products like meat and eggs.

-B12 is so important for many processes in our body, such as helping make DNA and red blood cells, helps keep your brain and immune system healthy and play a role in preventing a type of anemia called megaloblastic anemia, which may leave you tired and weak.
+B12 is so important for many processes in our body, such as helping make DNA and red blood cells, helps keep your brain and immune system healthy, and plays a role in preventing a type of anemia called megaloblastic anemia, which may leave you tired and weak.

 Now when we see that vitamin B12 is so important for our health, what is the best source of this vitamin for vegans and vegetarians?
 Well, nori seaweed of course.

 According to a study published in 2014 “To prevent Vitamin B12 deficiency in high-risk populations such as vegetarians, it is necessary to identify plant-derived foods that contain high levels of Vitamin B12”.